By Galapagos Islands specialist Holly

-Here, as with most islands, you may have the opportunity to get into the water and snorkel in order to see the wildlife.
 Most visits to islands also involve a guided walk on land to a viewpoint.

 It was here I first encountered Galapagos penguins, the only wild penguin found swimming in equatorial waters.
 The world’s second smallest penguin, they have black banding on their chests and a white border around their eyes.
 Tottering comically by their nests, in the water they were spectacularly lithe.
-As I snorkeled, penguins shot past me like arrows, too fast to follow.

 Theirs is a treacherous existence, as they’re preyed upon by Bartolomé’s Galapagos sea lion population.
-The sea lions are fascinating: swimming, playing and fishing right in the water alongside you.

 Walk among red-footed boobies on Genovesa Island